sessp/CCSEPDemo/README.md

-# TODO
+# Program Description
-program description, how to run the program, how to detect, exploit and patch the bug
+program description...

+# How to run the program
+how to run...
+# Detecting, exploiting and patching the bug
+detecting...
+exploiting...
+patching...

 # Group 7 - CCSEP Demo